-Since the Russian invasion of Ukraine a year ago, Milwaukee Jewish Federation has raised 583,000 for humanitarian aid and relief for Ukrainians.
+Since the Russian invasion of Ukraine more than a year ago, Milwaukee Jewish Federation has raised 583,000 for humanitarian aid and relief for Ukrainians.
 The fundraising is part of the $85 million system-wide total that Jewish Federations of North America have collectively raised for emergency operational costs, temporary housing and transportation for evacuations, security, humanitarian support, trauma and medical relief, and immigration and absorption in Israel.

 Those dollars made the following impact: